 Tara Hargreaves, Scientist and Training Coordinator

-Ms. Hargreaves develops and administer the training programs of the Radiation Safety Institute of Canada and participates in various scientific activities at the Radiation Safety Institute of Canada.
+Ms. Hargreaves develops and administers the training programs of the Radiation Safety Institute of Canada and participates in various scientific activities at the Radiation Safety Institute of Canada.

-Ms. MacDonald participates in the Radiation Safety Institute of Canada’s training programs and in various other scientific activities at the Radiation Safety Institute of Canada.
+As a Radiation Scientist, Mr. Patel participates in the development and teaching of the Radiation Safety Institute of Canada’s training programs and in various other scientific activities at the Radiation Safety Institute of Canada.
+Mr. Patel has graduated with a bachelors degree Medical physics, and a masters degree in Health and Radiation physics.

 Maria Costa, Administrative/Communications Assistant